Flexible solar cell research: Applications

 If such solar cells can achieve sufficient technological maturity, they can be used as wall paper and window shades for producing electricity from room lighting.
 They can also be manufactured on clothing, which can in turn be used to charge portable electronic devices like mobile phones and media players.

 Flexible solar modules can be used on curved roofs, or roofs where it does not make sense to install a rack mounting system.
+Additionally, they can be installed on walls of buildings to make solar a viable option in areas where land or rooftops are not able to have solar installed.